DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 ## Known limitations

 ### ES modules
 [Mocha >=9.0.0][6] uses an ESM-first approach to load test files.
-That means that if ES modules are used (for example, by defining test files with the `.mjs` extension), _the instrumentation will be limited_.
+That means that if ES modules are used (for example, by defining test files with the `.mjs` extension), _the instrumentation is limited_.
 Tests are detected, but there isn't visibility into your test.
-For more information about ES modules, see [the NodeJS documentation][7].
+For more information about ES modules, see the [NodeJS][7] documentation.

 ### Browser tests
 The JavaScript tracer does not support browsers, so if you run browser tests with `mocha` or `jest`, there isn't visibility within the test itself.